syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 {% endhighlight %}
 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Annotation/Flatten-the-annotations-in-an-existing-PDF-document).

 To flatten the specific annotation in the PDF document, use the below code example.